From shekel news, to record-setting economic data, new olim, and more, here are our editorial team’s top ten picks of 2017.

 There was plenty of buzz surrounding Rosh Hashanah 2017, as Israel imported over 560 tons of honey ahead of the holiday in hopes of meeting the needs of its all-time high Israei population of 8.74 million people.
 In fact, to ensure there would be no shortfall, Finance Minister, Moshe Kahlon, even approved a tax exemption for honey imports.
 Interestingly enough, in early December Kahlon introduced legislation designed to improve the Israeli quality of life that featured a sweeping cancellation of import tax on a broad range of personal care products – let’s hope toothbrushes are on the list!

-1. The Shekel Takes the Silver on the World Stage
+The Shekel Takes Silver on the Global Stage

 Following a rise of 6.1% against the major global currencies over the past twelve months, and now approaching historically high levels, the shekel was named the world’s second strongest currency by Deutsche Bank in November.
 Coming in behind only the Chinese yuan, Deutsche predicts the shekel is due for a short-term decrease, and believes Bank of Israel will remain vigilant in its attempts to weaken the currency in the hopes of avoiding undermining exports.